Monad Airdrop

 Founders and Team

 Monad Labs is led by a highly experienced founding team with deep expertise in high-frequency trading, systems engineering, and business development.
 CEO Keone Hon brings over eight years of experience from Jump Trading, where he built low-latency systems handling billions in daily trading volume before shifting focus to blockchain infrastructure and EVM performance.
-His expertise in parallel execution and scalability underpins Monadâs core architecture.
+His expertise in parallel execution and scalability underpins Monad’s core architecture.

-Co-founder James Hunsaker, also a former Jump Trading and Jump Crypto engineer, played a key role in Monadâs early technical development, leveraging his background in cryptography and high-performance computing.
-COO Eunice Giarta also worked at Jump Trading where she honed her skills in business development, instrumental in scaling Monadâs operations and forging strategic partnerships.
+Co-founder James Hunsaker, also a former Jump Trading and Jump Crypto engineer, played a key role in Monad’s early technical development, leveraging his background in cryptography and high-performance computing.
+Eunice Giarta is also a co-founder with decent experience, who served a stint as a COO at Monad Labs and then moved on to a GM role in the Monad Foundation.

-The teamâs blend of technical precision and business strategy positions Monad for both robust technology execution and market adoption.
-The project recently transitioned into separate entitiesâMonad Foundation, responsible for the governance of the project, and Category Labs, focused on technical development.
+The team’s blend of technical precision and business strategy positions Monad for both robust technology execution and market adoption.
+The project recently transitioned into separate entities—Monad Foundation, responsible for the governance of the project, and Category Labs, focused on technical development.

 Funding